Strength Training

 Not having the “right” equipment does not prevent you from training.
 You can make gains with bodyweight movements, a handful of exercise bands, and jugs of water.
 Training at an elite level does require specialized equipment but you’re probably better off finding a specialized gym than buying it all yourself.

-You can learn a lot about a gym from it’s equipment choices; if they only have weight machines and cardio equipment go somewhere else.
+You can learn a lot about a gym from its equipment choices; if they only have weight machines and cardio equipment go somewhere else.

 Everything else is a bonus.

-2. Years ago, I recall a comment by Arnold Schwarzenegger on Reddit (u/GovSchwarzenegger) where he suggested adding pull-ups.
+4. Years ago, I recall a comment by Arnold Schwarzenegger on Reddit (u/GovSchwarzenegger) where he suggested adding pull-ups.
 I can’t find the link now.

-3. I have fallen for this trap an untold number of times.
+8. I have fallen for this trap an untold number of times.
 It’s not just me; I have seen a spectacular quantity of aspirational fitness equipment in the background of Zoom calls with co-workers.